protoblock/protoblock.github.io/_posts/2018-10-31-to-fantasy-community.md

 ### Why would anyone pay us $200,000 for Fantasybit created out of thin air?
 Fantasybit has value from its "hard money" properties.
 They are scarce, hard to obtain, immutable, and has real utility.

 * Scarcity comes from the limited number of NFL games each season.
-Around 50,000 fantasy points are scored, generating 5 million Fantasbit each season.
+Around 50,000 fantasy points are scored, generating 5 million Fantasybit each season.

 * Hard to obtain – right now, it’s easy to obtain, but at some point “mining” Fantasybit with Projections, will become a specialized endeavor for real knowledgeable NFL fans and skilled Fantasy Football players.
 As we all know, Fantasy Football skill is hard to obtain.